luisdavim/configmapper/README.md

 This is a long-standing Kubernetes issue: ConfigMaps and Secrets mounted as files with a `subPath` key do not get updated by the kubelet.
 See [issue #50345](https://github.com/kubernetes/kubernetes/issues/50345) on Github.

 A possible workaround involves [mounting the Secret/ConfigMap without using subPath in a different folder and manually creating a symlink from an initContainer ahead of time to that folder](https://github.com/kubernetes/kubernetes/issues/50345#issuecomment-400647420), or if possible at all switching to not using `subPath`.
+Or use the `configmapper` to manage the files instead of mounting them directly.